National Native American Heritage Month

 Two reliable and respectable databases to search are the Library of Congress and National Archives.
 Unlike Google and other public search engines, documents on these websites go through a verification and authentication process.
 The Library of Congress will pull up over 40,000 “results” when you search “Underground Railroad.”

-Interactive learning is a great way to educate yourself and your family about the Underground Railroad, and museums like ours offer multiple learning experiences.
-Look up what museum are closest to you and plan your visit.
+Experiential learning is a great way to educate yourself and your family about the Underground Railroad.
+Plan a visit to the sites in your area.

 Documentaries